sd19spring/InteractiveVisualization-griffith_and_arwen/README.md

 ## To Do
 * Create "game over" function/class
 * Just touching the arrow keys should only turn them (or some way to turn) - way to count how long a key has been pressed?
-* Wait to move until more inputs are recieved?
+* Wait to move until more inputs are received?
 (See bugs)
 * Put the lists into one dictionary (for coordinates)
 * Block function?
-* Get rid of removable status (not necessary?)

 ## Bugs
 * Can tap a key multiple times quickly and the movement is delayed

 ## Ideas
-* Have blocks that can be broken with an axe or other action
+* Have blocks that can be broken with an axe or other action.
+They can also be broken with a sword (have hp) but take lots of damage with an axe